 Zhangye Danxia Landform is a rainbow-colored mountainous area located in the prefecture-level city of Zhangye, in Gansu, China.

 They are the result of deposits of sandstone and other minerals that occurred over 24 million years.
-Natural forces such as wind and rain then sculpted extraordinary shapes onto the mountains with varying colours and patterns over time.
+Natural forces such as wind and rain then sculpted extraordinary shapes onto the mountains with varying colors and patterns over time.

 The area has become a top tourist attraction with series of boardwalks and access roads built to help visitors explore the rock formations.